The Structured Products Law Review: USA

 - firms should monitor the sale of these products in a manner that is reasonably designed to ensure that each product is recommended only to a customer who understands the essential features of the product and for whom the product is suitable.

-iii The impact of the coronavirus (covid-19) pandemic
+ii The impact of the coronavirus (covid-19) pandemic

 The coronavirus (covid-19) pandemic has presented unprecedented challenges to business around the globe and the structured products market has not been immune to its impacts.
 The economic impact of the covid-19 pandemic resulted in additional risk disclosures in structured product offering documents and the resulting market volatility also caused marketing, pricing and trading issues.

 In March 2020, the SEC issued guidance, which was supplemented in June 2020, regarding disclosure that companies should consider with respect to covid-19 and related business and market disruptions.
-As a general matter, the guidance 'encourage[s] companies to provide disclosures that allow investors to evaluate the current and expected impact of COVID-19 through the eyes of management and to proactively revise and update disclosures as facts and circumstances change'.25 Additionally, the guidance makes clear that the effects that covid-19 has had on a company, including what management believes the impact might be, how the company is planning for covid-19-related uncertainties and how management is responding, could be material information for investors.
+As a general matter, the guidance 'encourage[s] companies to provide disclosures that allow investors to evaluate the current and expected impact of covid-19 through the eyes of management and to proactively revise and update disclosures as facts and circumstances change'.25 Additionally, the guidance makes clear that the effects that covid-19 has had on a company, including what management believes the impact might be, how the company is planning for covid-19-related uncertainties and how management is responding, could be material information for investors.
 In response, many structured product issuers began to include risk disclosure in their offering documents (or in the Exchange Act filings that are incorporated by reference into the offering documents) addressing the pandemic's effect as it relates to the operations, liquidity and capital resources of the issuer.
 In addition, some structured product issuers have added risk disclosures to their offering documents regarding the covid-19 pandemic's impact on the underlying reference asset and the stock market in general.
 This type of disclosure, unlike the disclosure regarding the covid-19 pandemic's impact on the issuer's business operations, has not been universally adopted.

 The volatility caused by the covid-19 pandemic also had a significant impact on structured products that provide exposure to oil markets.
 The declined demand for oil due to the lockdowns related to covid-19, together with rising global oil supply and diminished storage capacity, resulted in record low crude oil prices.
 The WTI crude oil futures contracts for May 2020 delivery fell into negative territory for the first time ever, settling at negative US$37.63 per barrel shortly before expiration – meaning sellers were willing to pay buyers to take barrels off their hands.
 The next day, the WTI crude oil futures contracts for June 2020 delivery fell 43 per cent to close at US$11.57 per barrel.
 Due to these extraordinary events in the crude oil market, structured products that provide exposure to oil experienced significant volatility, problems with valuation and issues with commodity index calculations.
 For example, with respect to ETNs, this volatility caused dislocation between the trading price of the ETNs and their indicative value – often resulting in the ETN trading at a premium above its indicative value.
 In addition, some issuers had to redeem the ETNs affected by negative underlying values or find alternative ways to hedge such ETNs.
 Such redemption or hedging adjustment required careful planning by the issuers ahead of time in order to avoid any legal or regulatory issues down the road.

-In response to the decline in oil demand and oil prices, FINRA released a notice to its members regarding exchange-traded products (ETPs) (which includes ETNs) that provide exposure to oil markets.
+In response to the decline in oil demand and oil prices, FINRA released a notice on 15 May 2020 to its members regarding exchange-traded products (ETPs) (which includes ETNs) that provide exposure to oil markets.
 The FINRA notice warned that some investors may not understand oil-linked ETPs' investment objectives, including the difference between the futures price and the spot price and the impact of rolling.
 The FINRA notice 'reminds firms of their sales practice obligations in connection with oil-linked ETPs, including that recommendations to customers must be based on a full understanding of the terms, features, and risks of the product recommended; communications with the public must be fair and accurate; firms must have reasonably designed supervisory procedures in place to ensure that these obligations are met; and firms that offer oil-linked ETPs must train registered representatives who sell these products about the terms, features and risks of these products'.26

 Outlook and conclusions